Anattā: Karma, rebirth and anattā

 The Buddha emphasized both karma and anattā doctrines.
 The Buddha criticized the doctrine that posited an unchanging essence as a subject as the basis of rebirth and karmic moral responsibility, which he called "atthikavāda".
 He also criticized the materialistic doctrine that denied the existence of both soul and rebirth, and thereby denied karmic moral responsibility, which he calls "natthikavāda".
 Instead, the Buddha asserted that there is no essence, but there is rebirth for which karmic moral responsibility is a must.
 In the Buddha's framework of karma, right view and right actions are necessary for liberation.

 Hinduism, Jainism and Buddhism all assert a belief in rebirth, and emphasize moral responsibility in a way different from pre-Buddhist materialistic schools of Indian philosophies.
 The materialistic schools of Indian philosophies, such as Charvaka, are called annihilationist schools because they posited that death is the end, there is no afterlife, no soul, no rebirth, no karma, and death is that state where a living being is completely annihilated, dissolved.

-Buddha criticized the materialistic annihilationism view that denied rebirth and karma, states Damien Keown.
-Such beliefs are inappropriate and dangerous, stated Buddha, because they encourage moral irresponsibility and material hedonism.
-Anattā does not mean there is no afterlife, no rebirth or no fruition of karma, and Buddhism contrasts itself to annihilationist schools.
+Damien Keown notes that the Buddha criticized the materialistic annihilationism view that denied rebirth and karma.
+According to the Buddha, such beliefs are inappropriate and dangerous because they encourage moral irresponsibility and material hedonism.
+Anattā does not mean there is no afterlife, no rebirth or no fruition of karma, where in fact Buddhism contrasts itself to annihilationist schools.
 Buddhism also contrasts itself to other Indian religions that champion moral responsibility but posit eternalism with their premise that within each human being there is an essence or eternal soul, and this soul is part of the nature of a living being, existence and metaphysical reality.